strawberry-graphql/strawberry/docs/guides/pagination.md

 class PageInfo:
     """Pagination context to navigate objects with cursor-based pagination

-    Instead of a page and per_page one has a cursor of the last object and fetches item starting from that one
+    Instead of classic offset pagination via `page` and `limit` parameters, here we have a cursor of the last object and we fetch items starting from that one

     Read more at:
         - https://graphql.org/learn/pagination/#pagination-and-edges